Kaiwhakahauora/Ringa Toi Mamati

 - often work on contracts, which may range from two weeks to two years

-- usually work in offices, and may move frequently from location to location on different projects.
+- usually work in offices or workshops, and may move frequently from location to location on different projects.

 What's the job really like?